Treatment & Management of Liver Cancer

 The major research focus in liver cancer is the identification of additional cancer driving mutations as targets for precision cancer medicines and the development of immunotherapy treatment strategies to be used alone or in combination with precision cancer medicines.

 Adjuvant therapy: Recurrence rates after treatment with resection or ablation are high, highlighting the importance of finding effective adjuvant treatments (treatments given after the primary treatment to reduce the risk of recurrence).
-Although the search for effective adjuvant therapy for hepatocellular carcinoma has been frustrating, evaluation of newer precision cancer medicines may hold promise.
+Although the search for effective adjuvant therapy for HCC has been frustrating, evaluation of newer precision cancer medicines may hold promise.

 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.
 New precision medicines are being developed for the treatment of liver cancer and patients should make sure their cancer undergoes genomic profiling.
 This can also be accomplished with blood testing using a "liquid biopsy" if tissue is not available.